0xaiwhisperer/OpenGlasses/README.md

 # OpenGlasses

-Project focused on a 3d printable gadget which has a goal to fit on any pair of glasses so you can blend the latest AI technologies with the future of fashion turning humans, into superhumans.
+Project focused on a 3d printable gadget which has a goal to fit on any pair of glasses so you can blend the latest AI technologies with the future of fashion turning humans into superhumans.

 ---